-My name is Hillary McFarland and I am a Spirit-filled writer, maker & mentor for artists, creative entrepreneurs, and other sensitive souls.
+My name is Hillary McFarland and I am a writer, artist & licensed massage therapist in Dallas, Texas.

 I sometimes call myself a bohemian theologian because of the profound love I have for the Lord, salvation & scripture, and my simple, salt-of-the-earth ways of living it.